emberjs/data/guides/the-manual/misc/migrating/two-store-migration.md

 This is where the two-store-approach can be useful.
 In the two-store approach, an application configures a second store service under a different service name (for instance `v2-store`) enabling some portions of the app to use modern features without immediately being required to upgrade all of the existing application code to match.

-Any application can configure more than one store using whatever version of EmberData/WarpDrive is installed, but to maximize this approach it is useful to be able to have the second store also use a more recent version of the library.
+Any application can configure more than one store using whatever version of WarpDrive is installed, but to maximize this approach it is useful to be able to have the second store also use a more recent version of the library.

 This is why we publish **"mirror"** versions of every package.